houtanf/Unsupervised-KNN-JS/README.md

         ```
   1. Target
       * This is the vector for which to find the closest or most similar points to
-      * This should be a list of numbers
+      * This should be a array of numbers

 These parameters were given this specific order based which paramaters would be most important for currying.

 ### Return

-The function returns a list of objects representing the closest points to the target.
+The function returns an array of objects representing the closest points to the target.

 Each object has a label field for identification and a distance field which represents it's difference from the target.
 ```javascript